corail-research/CPML-paper-list/README.md

 1. **Scope:** Only include methods that combine both Constraint Programming (CP) and Machine Learning (ML) within the same pipeline.
 2. **Format:** Add your entry in the correct section of the repository and follow the template below.
-3. **Pull Request:** Open a Pull Request with a clear title (e.g., Add [Venue'Year] Title).
+3. **Pull Request:** Open a pull request with a clear title (e.g., Add [Venue'Year] Title).
 In the PR description, include 1–2 short paragraphs explaining why this paper belongs to the CP+ML field.

 # Paper list